-- 1. A void occurs when:
+1. A void occurs when:

-- □ A no treatment zone is ignored
+A no treatment zone is ignored

-- □ A buffer area is left untreated for wildlife
+A buffer area is left untreated for wildlife

-- □ A crop tree is removed, leaving a situation where there are no crop trees within the target inter-tree distance
+A crop tree is removed, leaving a situation where there are no crop trees within the target inter-tree distance

-- □ A crop tree is removed from a riparian zone
+A crop tree is removed from a riparian zone

-- 2. Unless otherwise specified, inter-tree distance is usually measured to the nearest:
+2. Unless otherwise specified, inter-tree distance is usually measu to the nearest:

-- □ Foot (1')
+Foot (1')

-- □ Inch (1")
+Inch (1")

-- □ Centimetre (.01m)
+Centimetre (.01m)

-- □ 1/10 of a metre (.1m)
+1/10 of a metre (.1m)

-- 3. It is important to understand and follow the prescription in order to:
+3. s important to understand and follow the prescription in order to:

-- □ Meet regulatory and prescription objectives
+Meet regulatory and prescription objectives

-- □ Avoid contract penalties
+Avoid contract penalties

-- □ Achieve a healthy forest with desired species composition
+Achieve a healthy forest with desired species composition

-- \Box All of these answers
+All of these answers

+V Now check your answers on the next page.